Life on Indian Reservations Today

 Life on an Indian reservation can be hard.

-In some reservation communities, pervasive poverty means that innocent Native American children have to fight for survival.
+In some reservation communities, pervasive poverty means innocent Native American children have to fight for survival.
 From one day to the next, they might not know where they will sleep, if they will eat or who will take care of them.

 Poverty, gangs, drugs, alcohol and abuse are all harsh realities of life for many living in the heartland of America.
-While the Midwest seems like a wholesome place to raise a family and put down roots, some Native Americans face struggles in their daily life on the reservation.
+While the Midwest seems like a wholesome place to raise a family and put down roots, some Native Americans face struggles in their daily life on the reservations.

 - A safe home